edwinchoate/edwinchoate.github.io/_drafts/2025-03-20-my-thoughts-on-ai.md

 ## I tried out Copilot, and it sucked

-Let's just say that Cipolit has a long way to go.
+Let's just say that Copilot has a long way to go.
 The most rediculous thing it's done for me so far is it put this file (that it clearly ripped off from some article) into my project: `path\to\your\project.csproj`.
 It literally put that file in my project.

 This could easy be because the tech isn't ready yet.
 But, I want to point out that the AI tech leaders are all claiming that coders will be replaced in one calendar year.
 These two things, at the present time, do not square at all.